 Several factors can impact your ping test results:

-- Network Congestion: High traffic on your network or your ISP's network can result in higher ping.
+- High traffic on your network or your ISP's network can result in higher ping.

-- Distance to Server: The physical distance between your device and the server you are pinging affects the response time.
+- The physical distance between your device and the server you are pinging affects the response time.

-- Internet Connection Type: Fiber optic connections generally offer lower ping times compared to DSL or satellite connections.
+- Fiber optic connections generally offer lower ping times compared to DSL or satellite connections.

-- Router Quality and Configuration: The performance and configuration of your router can influence your ping.
+- The performance and configuration of your router can influence your ping.
 Poor quality or misconfigured routers may result in higher latency.

-- Background Usage: Simultaneous use of the network by other applications or users can lead to higher ping due to bandwidth competition.
+- Simultaneous use of the network by other applications or users can lead to higher ping due to bandwidth competition.